Alpakash/the-occupied-traveler-named-triangle/README.md

     - php artisan serve

 # Guidance
+    - The app lives inside the sub-folders inside the resources folder
+        - js: where the components, types and pages live
+        - app.ts: where the vue app is initiated with help of interia.js
     - Routes
         - There are three routes where the cases will live

 # Changelog
  - 12-12-2023
     - Added a dashboard